ficusio/docker-nodejs/README.md

-This repository contains Dockerfiles for [ficusio/nodejs-base](https://hub.docker.com/r/ficusio/nodejs-base/) and [ficusio/nodejs](https://hub.docker.com/r/ficusio/nodejs/) images, both ~36MB virtual size.
+This repository contains Dockerfiles for [ficusio/node-alpine](https://hub.docker.com/r/ficusio/node-alpine/) image, which is ~37MB in virtual size.

-### `nodejs-base`
+### `node-alpine:latest, node-alpine:5.6, node-alpine:5`

 This image contains Node.js v5.6.0 and NPM v3.7.1.
 It is based on [Alpine linux](https://hub.docker.com/r/library/alpine/), which, despite being a very lightweight distribution, provides [`apk` package manager](http://wiki.alpinelinux.org/wiki/Alpine_Linux_package_management), allowing easy installation of many [pre-built packages](https://pkgs.alpinelinux.org/packages).

-### `nodejs`
+### `node-alpine:onbuild, node-alpine:5.6-onbuild, node-alpine:5-onbuild`

-This is an extended version of `nodejs-base`, with added `ONBUILD` triggers (similar to and inspired by [google/nodejs-runtime](https://github.com/GoogleCloudPlatform/nodejs-docker/tree/master/runtime) image).
-These triggers execute on each build of an image that is based on `ficusio/nodejs`, and perform two tasks:
+This is an extended version of `node-alpine`, with added `ONBUILD` triggers (similar to and inspired by [google/nodejs-runtime](https://github.com/GoogleCloudPlatform/nodejs-docker/tree/master/runtime) image).
+These triggers execute on each build of a derived image, and perform two tasks:

 * Copy everything from the directory containing `Dockerfile` to the `/app` directory inside the container, but skip `node_modules` directory and all files/dirs listed in the `.dockerignore` file;
 * Install NPM-managed dependencies; reuse Docker image cache if dependencies have not changed since previous build.